-The hill was a two minute walk from the hotel and it meant that I could get up at sunrise and not have to travel very far.
+The hill was a two-minute walk from the hotel and it meant that I could get up at sunrise and not have to travel very far.
 I really appreciate my sleep haha.

-Not only was the accommodation reasonably priced, it was spotless and the family who owned the hotel were so friendly!
+Not only was the accommodation reasonably priced, but it was also spotless and the family who owned the hotel were so friendly!
 Everything in the hotel had been imported from Paris (hence the name) and my room was lovely and peaceful in a quiet and safe part of Mirissa.

 I would highly recommend it!
 Click here to book.